neo-project/docs/docs/en-us/develop/write/limitation.md

 ulong value = 150;
 ```

-Note that when converting a numeric type to a smaller one, compiling to AVM does not truncate the value (byte) (ulong)
+Note that when converting a numeric type to a smaller one, compiling to nef does not truncate the value (byte) (ulong)

 Mathematical operators are supported for all integer types：